 The boat tour will follow the city walls and fortress and go all the way to Lokrum Island to complete a day we have enjoyed at sea.

 We will then return to the hotel to freshen up, relax and enjoy a bit of free time before meeting again for dinner with sea views at the hotel.

 Inclusions: Breakfast at the hotel, private boat hire to the beach club, sun loungers, boat tour of Old Town, dinner a the hotel.

 Day 4 : Peljesak Peninsula – Hiking, Winery and Ston

-The day will start early with a sunrise yoga session by the sea to get into the right mood for a day in the countryside to explore an area of Croatia that is not as well known and touristed.
+The day will start early with a wonderful breakfast by the sea to get into the right mood for a day in the countryside exploring an area of Croatia that is not as well known and touristed.

 After breakfast, we will set off to Peljesak Peninsula, a strategic area in the Dalmatian coast with a fascinating past in wine trade, salt production, and shellfish farming, all of which we will learn more about today.